ArduPilot/ardupilot_wiki/common/source/docs/common-toshiba-can-escs.rst

     :target: ../_images/toshiba-can-esc-pixhawk.jpg
     :width: 400px

-- ESCs should be daisy chained together using CAN splitter boards and then one 4-pin CAN cable should be connected to the flight controller's CAN port.
+- ESCs should be daisy chained together using CAN splitter boards and then one 4-pin CAN cable should be connected to the autopilot's CAN port.
 Note that the last splitter board has a terminator (i.e. no port) on one side.

 .. warning::